serverless-components/aws-lambda/README.md

   22s › dev › AwsLambda › done

-AwsLambda (master)$
+aws-lambda (master)$

 ```
-For a real world example of how this component could be used, [take a look at how the Socket component is using it](https://github.com/serverless-components/socket).
+For a real world example of how this component could be used, [take a look at how the socket component is using it](https://github.com/serverless-components/socket).

 &nbsp;